Tyler Stephenson Player Props: Reds vs. Rays

 Tyler Stephenson At The Plate

-- He ranks 55th in batting average, 35th in on base percentage, and 152nd in slugging among the qualifying hitters in MLB.
+- Among the qualified batters, he ranks 57th in batting average, while his on-base percentage ranks 34th and he is 154th in slugging.

-- Stephenson has picked up a hit in 11 of 15 games this year, with multiple hits four times.
+- Stephenson has picked up a hit in 75.0% of his 16 games this season, with multiple hits in 25.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.